-Time and Date 10:00 a.m., Eastern Time, on May 18, 2016 Place The BankUnited Corporate Center Building 3, Social Events Room 7815 NW 148 th Street Miami Lakes, FL 33016 Items of Business Proposal No. 1: To elect ten directors identified in the attached Proxy Statement to the Board of Directors to serve until the next annual meeting of stockholders or until that person's successor is duly elected and qualified.
+10:00 d.iii., Easterii Tiine, oli May 16, 2016 The BankUnited Corporate Center Building 3, Social Events Room 7815 NW 148 th Street Miami Lakes, FL 33016 Proposal No. 1: To elect ten directors identified in the attached Proxy Statement to the Board of Directors to serve until the next annual meeting of stockholders or until that person's successor is duly elected and qualified.
 Proposal No. 2: To ratify the appointment of KPMG LLP as our independent registered public accounting firm for 2016.
 Proposal No. 3: To approve an amendment to the Amended and Restated Certificate of Incorporation of BankUnited, Inc. to provide for the removal of directors with or without cause and to eliminate Article Thirteenth and other references to the Company's initial equity sponsors that are no longer applicable.
 Proposal No. 4: To consider and vote upon a stockholder proposal regarding majority voting in uncontested elections of directors.
 To transact any other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
-Record Date You are entitled to vote at the Annual Meeting and at any adjournments or postponements thereof if you were a stockholder of record at the close of business on March 18, 2016.
-Voting Your vote is very important.
+You are entitled to vote at the Annual Meeting and at any adjournments or postponements thereof if you were a stockholder of record at the close of business on March 18, 2016.
+Your vote is very important.
 Whether or not you plan to attend the Annual Meeting, we encourage you to read the attached Proxy Statement and submit your proxy or voting instructions as soon as possible.
 You may vote by either marking, signing and returning the enclosed proxy card or using telephone or internet voting, if available.
 For specific instructions on voting, please refer to the instructions on your enclosed proxy card.
-Internet Availability of Proxy Materials Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on May 18, 2016.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on May 18, 2016.
 BankUnited, Inc.'s Proxy Statement and 2015 Annual Report to Stockholders are available at: http://ir.bankunited.com.
-By Order of the Board of Directors,
+Dr. Order of the Doord of Directors By Order of the Board of Directors, 80gerfuld 0 Susan W. Greenfield